Pilgrimage for COP26

 Even more kindness, and a change of perception

 I went for a swim in the sea after that.
-Margaret who knows the seas, watched over me, signalling to keep away from the pipe which was invisible to me.
+Margaret who knows the seas, watched over me, signalling to keep away from the pipe which I had not noticed.
 Ruth offered me a shower at her flat, the first since leaving Dunbar on Monday, four days before, and I was really grateful for the hot water and her hospitality.

 Coming back, I was struck by the frivolity of the home decoration items outside the shops on the High Street, items I usually enjoy, even covet.
 I was walking through such a familiar place, but my Camino shell dangled from my rucksack reminding me I was in the stream of the pilgrimage, and I felt like a different person.